hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 >     This car has a 70-kWh battery.
 >     This car can go approximately 240 miles on full charge.

-## 9.4.3 Import Multiple Class from A Module
+## 9.4.3 Import Multiple Classes from A Module
 ```python
 from car import Car, ElectricCar